TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-7-AWS-07 EBS.md

 Amazon EBS (Elastic Block Store) is a cloud-based block storage system provided by Amazon Web Services (AWS) and is best suited for storing data that is not normally accessed and rarely modified.

+EBS can be seen as virtual hard drives in the cloud.
+They can be either root volumes (like an internal hard disk), or seperate volumes (like an external hard disk).

 ## Key terminology

+### Persistent disks
+- Persistent disks are long-lived network storage devices that your instances can access like physical disks in a desktop or server.

 ### EBS Provisioned IOPS SSD (io1)
 - Offers high IOPS per volume and high maximum throughput per volume, ideal for database workloads.